Skip to content

 Mark nodded.
 A moment later, the two men were smiling for the cameras.

 Back at the embassy, Mark found Sharon in the embassy’s gardens.
-The night was balmy, with a soft breeze throwing the scent from the dozens of rose bushes in bloom into the air.
+The night was balmy, with a soft breeze throwing the scent from the dozens of rosebushes in bloom into the air.
 Twinkling lights from Mexico City’s downtown towers hovered over the ornate Georgian-style building.

-Sharon hadn’t changed but had taken her hair down.
+Sharon hadn’t changed, but had taken her hair down.
 She leaned back on the cement bench in front of an orange tree, stretching and shaking her head, unaware that Mark was watching.
 He smiled and waited until she was upright and had opened her eyes.

 “Oh,” she said and began to scramble to her feet.